 The author defines his terms as follows:

 What I define as systematic corruption is both a concrete form of political behavior and an idea.
 In polities plagued with systematic corruption, a group of politicians deliberately create rents by limiting entry into valuable economic activities, through grants of monopoly, restrictive corporate charters, tariffs, quotas, regulations, and the like.
 These rents bind the interests of the recipients to the politicians who create them.
 The purpose is to build a coalition that can dominate the government.
 Manipulating the economy for political ends is systematic corruption.
 Systematic corruption occurs when politics corrupts economics.

 In contrast, venal corruption denotes the pursuit of private economic interests through the political process.
-Venal corruption occurs when economics corrupts politics.The author goes not to say that venal corruption is simply the result of human failing.
+Venal corruption occurs when economics corrupts politics.The author goes on to say that venal corruption is simply the result of human failing.
 No structure can prevent it; the only remedy is to prosecute the offenders.
 Systematic corruption, by contrast, is a form of structural corruption and can be prevented with appropriate structures and institutions.
 He also argues that systematic corruption will ruin an economy in a way that venal corruption cannot.

 At the time this country was founded, the author argues, one of the leading sources of systematic corruption was in corporations, which were deeply suspect.
 A corporation back then did not mean what it does now.
 A corporation was a quasi-governmental body, created by special act of the legislature, given a licensed monopoly and a variety of privileges that differed depending on the charter.
 And how did corporations persuade the legislature to charter them?
 Usually by paying for the privilege.